Local land charges search

 Form LLC1 consists of a search of the local land charges register and reveals if there are any outstanding charges such as financial ones where money is owed to the council when work has been carried out on the property or land.

 It will also tell you if, for example, the property is a listed building, in a conservation or smoke control zone, conditional planning applications as well as if any trees on the property are protected by tree preservation orders.

 Con29O contains a series of further, optional questions and may be submitted as stand alone or with Con29.
 As with CON29, the questions cover various information from various council departments, including for example Houses in Multiple Occupation, Noise Abatement and Hazardous Substance Consents.

 Form Con29 is a questionnaire and contains a series of standard questions covering information from various council departments.
 It contains Part 1 standard questions, known as Con29(R) revealing any road proposals or schemes, compulsory purchase orders, enforcement actions, building regulations or planning applications and formal/informal notices.

 Most searches consist of both LLC1 and Con29, often referred to as a full search.

 Con29O contains a series of further, optional questions and may be submitted as stand alone or with Con29.
 As with CON29, the questions cover information from various council departments, including for example Houses in Multiple Occupation, Noise Abatement and Hazardous Substance Consents.

 Anyone can make a personal search.
 However, it is not always as comprehensive as the local authority search as it is only a search of the local land charges register and other statutory registers held by the council that are open for public inspection.

-You must make an appointment and we request you provide 24 hours notice of when you want to carry out a personal search, providing name and contact details and be prepared to identify the land against which you want to search.
+Appointments are available between Monday and Friday of each week (excluding bank holidays) and we request you provide 24 hours notice of when you want to carry out a personal search, providing name and contact details and be prepared to identify the land against which you want to search.